ckkcradish/Hierarchical-Star-Ring-SoC/README.md

 ##  Repository Structure & Ownership

-This project involves end-to-end architectural design, from the central routing fabric to the SIMD compute engines.
+This project involves end-to-end architectural design, from the central routing hub to the FP processing engines.

 ### 1. Interconnect Fabric (The Backbone)
 | File | Description | Ownership |